Can LMs Generalize to Future Data? An Empirical Analysis on Text Summarization: Related Work

 \subsection{Evaluation of Faithfulness and Factuality}

 There are several datasets that annotate the faithfulness of generated summaries.
-Some of these datasets~\cite{DBLP:conf/emnlp/KryscinskiMXS20, DBLP:conf/acl/WangCL20,DBLP:journals/tacl/FabbriKMXSR21} annotate an overall faithfulness label for each summary. \citet{pagnoni-etal-2021-understanding, DBLP:conf/naacl/AnnotatingFineGrained21,DBLP:conf/emnlp/HuangCYBWXZ20} define a more fine-grained typology of faithfulness errors.
+Some of these datasets~\cite{DBLP:conf/emnlp/KryscinskiMXS20, DBLP:conf/acl/WangCL20,DBLP:journals/tacl/FabbriKMXSR21} annotate an overall faithfulness label for each summary. \citet{pagnoni-etal-2021-understanding, DBLP:conf/naacl/AnnotatingFineGrained21,DBLP:conf/emnlp/HuangCYBWXZ20} define a more fine-grained typology of faithfulness errors, and different models~\cite{DBLP:conf/acl/FineGrainFact23} are proposed to detect the factual error types.
 Other datasets~\cite{DBLP:conf/acl/MaynezNBM20,DBLP:conf/emnlp/Cao021,DBLP:conf/acl/CaoDC22} annotate factuality labels to indicate whether the generated summaries are factually correct.
 All the above datasets annotate summaries in the existing CNN/DM and XSum benchmarks.
 By contrast, we collect recent news articles that contain knowledge conflicts to study the temporal generalization ability of PLMs.